-- Kogia spp. echolocation clicks were detected intermittently throughout the detection period with highest number of detections occurring in September 2019 (Figure 20). - There was no discernible diel pattern for Kogia spp. echolocation clicks (Figure 21).
+- Kogia spp. echolocation clicks were detected in low numbers throughout the detection period with the highest number of detections occurring in September 2021 (Figure 20). - There was no discernible diel pattern for Kogia spp. detections (Figure 21).

 Figure 20.
-Weekly presence of Kogia spp. clicks from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 14.
+Weekly presence of Kogia spp. echolocation clicks from June to September 2021 at NFC site A. Effort markings are described in Figure 14.

 Figure 21.
-Kogia spp. clicks in five-minute bins from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 15.
+Kogia spp. echolocation clicks in five-minute bins from June to September 2021 at NFC site A. Effort markings are described in Figure 15.